isomerpages/pa-corp/_our-programmes/PA Cares @ President's Challenge.md

 <p>Join us for an extraordinary at the <strong>PA Cares @ President's Challenge 2025</strong> launch
 event on <strong>5 October 2025, from 10am to 4pm, at imPAct @ Hong Lim Green. </strong>This
 community celebration aims to raise awareness and promote inclusivity through sports.
-Join us for these exciting programmes:</p>
+Be part of these exciting programmes:</p>
 <p><strong><u>Active Beyond Limits Exercises (A.B.L.E)</u></strong><u><br></u>Come
 and cheer for our <strong>PA Cares Athletes</strong> as they showcase and celebrate their achievements!
 Watch as athletes and their befrienders work